QBI-Software/NEURON-tutorial/index.md

 ## Welcome to the QBI NEURON tutorial

 NEURON is a powerful simulation environment, allowing the detailed simulation of the nervous system in a wide range of scales - from channels to individual neurons to networks of neurons.
 In addition to the thousands of studies that have used NEURON, it is also the simulation environment used for large-scale projects such as the Blue Brain/Human Brain Projects.

 We are offering an introductory workshop based on the recommended tutorials as well as actual experience used in generating models for research publications.

-The workshop will be primarily run by Lee Fletcher and Liz Cooper-Williams, but anyone with experience is more than welcome to assist.
-This would be a one day workshop running through the basics of the NEURON interface then working up to loading experimental data and running simulations.
-NEURON software is freely available from https://www.neuron.yale.edu/neuron/.
+This is a one day workshop running through the basics of the NEURON interface then working up to loading experimental data and running simulations.

 ### Course syllabus